 2. There exists an order isomorphism from \(B\) to a segment of \(A\).

-Finally, we observed that ordinal numbers allow us to rigorously define the size of a set.
+Finally, we saw that ordinal numbers allow us to define the size of a set rigorously.

-In this post, we will define the size of a set in a somewhat less rigorous manner and define operations on these sizes.
+In this post, we define the size of a set in a somewhat less rigorous manner and introduce operations on them.

 Basic Definitions

 Let us begin.
-The cardinal of a set is a generalization of the size of a set, that is, the number of its elements.
-However, since we have not yet defined the natural numbers, we must take a different perspective.
-While we cannot define how large a set is, we can determine when two sets have the same size as follows.
+The cardinal of a set is a generalization of its size—that is, of the number of its elements.
+However, since we have not yet defined the natural numbers, we must adopt a different perspective.
+While we cannot define how large an arbitrary set is, we can define when two sets have the same size, as follows.

 Definition 1 A set \(A\) is equipotent to a set \(B\) if there exists a bijection from \(A\) to \(B\).